jmmarotta/reapo/_docs/roadmap.md

+- reconcile multiple tools

+- tools have output

-- Add tools for parity with opencode
+- tools ask for permission (for certain tools)
+   - Yes
+   - No, and specify what to do

+- plan and build modes
+  - planning tool

+- certain tools always need permission
+  - set in config
+  - probably for bash tool

-- mark todo as in progress
+- mark todo as in progress (ensure this is the case)
+- cannot write to file before read

 - Anthropic prompt caching

 - put text input in middle until there is more text

-- Cerebras / OpenAPI provider

 - refactor update.go
   - refactor out slash commands "/" and file/dir references "@"

 - cancel API calls

+- recover from errors in request (retry)

+- Cerebras / OpenAPI provider

 - Improve in progress request (padding and color)
   - time taken
   - tokens ingested

-- tools ask for permission:
-   - Yes
-   - Yes for all
-   - No, and specify what to do

-- cannot write to file before read

 - persist sessions

 - add conversation history to tui model to keep track of conversations
   - building for now.
 Probably need a session model

-- plan and build modes
-  - planning tool

 - allow different models in different modes